-Currently, Financial Aid is available for the Medical Assistant and Vocational Nursing program for both campuses and for the Bachelor of Science of Nursing (RN to BSN) and Bachelor of Science in Prelicensure Nursing program for the Los Angeles campus.
+Currently, Financial Aid is available for the Vocational Nursing program for both campuses, for the Medical Assistant program for the City of Industry campus, and for the Bachelor of Science of Nursing (RN to BSN) and Bachelor of Science in Prelicensure Nursing program for the Los Angeles campus.
 All student financial aid is based on eligibility qualifications.